 Becoming a SAR volunteer isn't easy.
 It takes a great deal of commitment and many hours of training.
 In fact, if California didn't have volunteers to help take the burden off of our Law Enforcement agencies, many missing persons would be left unfound and unrescued.
 There aren't many other volunteer opportunities where you can get home and think "I helped saved someone's life today".

 Search and Rescue in California is the responsibility of each County's Sheriff's Office, except within certain National Parks.
 Cal OES provides support to each Sheriffs' Office through Mutual Aid and our State SAR Resource Teams.
-Volunteers for these teams are covered by the
+Volunteers registered as disaster service workers may be eligible for Disaster Service Worker Volunteer Program (DSWVP) benefits if injured while participating in authorized disaster service duties as described in the Regulations.

 If you are interested in obtaining further information about volunteering for search and rescue, please visit your local Sheriff's Office or SAR Team webpage or the following links for State SAR Resource Teams: